 Chlorofluorocarbon-12 (CCl2F2) — Combined Data Set

-A combined data set has been developed to incorporate all of the HATS monthly mean measurements made by each program.
+A combined data set has been developed to incorporate HATS monthly mean measurements made by different measurement systems.
 The combined data set is calculated by taking weighted averages of co-located measurements from background NOAA/ESRL GMD air measurement programs (listed below).
 All programs are on the same NOAA scale (NOAA 2008 scale for CFC-12), and every attempt is made to correct known biases between measurement programs; however, there may be small differences that are not understood and characterized.

 When comparing measurements from station to station, be aware that not all locations are composed of the same measurement programs.
 The hemispheric and global means in the combined data set are our best measure of long-term trends and are used for international and national assessments for background air measurements.
 Displayed below are the data sets used to produce the combined data set as well as several figures.